Harry Ewing, Baron Ewing of Kirkford

-Harry Ewing, Baron Ewing of Kirkford, PC, DL (20 January 1931 – 9 June 2007) was a Labour politician in Scotland.
+Harry Ewing, Baron Ewing of Kirkford, PC, DL (20 January 1931 – 9 June 2007) was a Labour Party politician in Scotland.
 He served as a Member of Parliament (MP) for 21 years, from a by-election in 1971 until the 1992 general election, when he became a life peer.
 He served as a junior minister in the Scottish Office from 1974 to 1979, responsible for devolution, and later chaired the Scottish Constitutional Convention from 1989 to 1996.

 Early life

 Ewing was born in Cowdenbeath, where his father, William Ewing, was a miner and Labour party activist.
 He was educated at Foulford primary school and Beath High School, and did National Service in the Royal Air Force from 1949 to 1951.
 He worked as a fitter in a foundry, where he was active in the Amalgamated Union of Foundry Workers, and then became a postman in 1962, becoming active in the Union of Post Office Workers.